-Lindsey Wilson participates in programs and assessment services designed to evaluate student learning outcomes in general education courses and in their major course of study.
+Lindsey Wilson College participates in programs and assessment services designed to evaluate student learning outcomes in general education courses and in the students' major course of study.
 Therefore, students may be required to take tests or other evaluations designed to assess educational outcomes at various points in their program of study.